stevenpencle/D6-LOA/README.md

 - **StringRequest and StringReponse** Represents any string data payload between client and server.

 #### .NET Core Server Application

+The .NET Core Server Application is responsible for handling requests from the client application, evaluating security concerns for those requests, validating that entity state changes adhere to business rules, synchronizing state changes with the data store, and managing access to Azure PaaS services.

+##### Server-Bootstapper

+The _Program_ class handles pre-start host configuration and creates an instance of the _Startup_ class to configure application aspects like _Entity Framework_ configuration, _Open ID_ identity provider configuration, and service dependency injection.

+##### Server-Security

+The _Security_ namespace is where we define constants for roles, claims, and authentication types, describe options for using the Azure identity providers, and implement event handlers for those identity providers.
+These types include:

+- **ApplicationAuthenticationType, ApplicationClaims, and ApplicationsRoles** Constant value classes to ensure the integrity of security-related string keys used in the application.
+- **B2COpenIdConnectEvents and B2EOpenIdConnectEvents** Event handlers for authentication success and failure conditions for the identity providers.
+- **OpenIdConnectB2COptions, OpenIdConnectB2EOptions, and OpenIdConnectOptions** Describes the configuration to be used for the identity providers in startup.
+These are singleton types that are deserialized from _appsettings.json_.

+##### Server-ORM

 #### Angular Client Application